Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 And to give you all some perspective of the types of capital that we provide, I’ll give you two examples of two local businesses that we supported most recently.

-One was a small business, a woman-owned small business, where we provided a $45,000 SBA Community Advantage loan to really start her business.
+One was a small business where we provided a $45,000 SBA Community Advantage loan.
 And that business is to create and manufacture waterproof baby carriers.
 And she’s a registered nurse, she’s a doula, and a mother.
 And so through her lived experience, she created a product that she now is selling.
 I’m happy to report that that is just one of the types of businesses that we provide financing for.

 As I mentioned, we’re a SBA Community Advantage lender.
 We’re the largest in the country, and 50% of our production in the SBA Community Advantage program are for start-ups.
 Our average loan size is under $200,000.
 So we’re doing a lot of loans to get to the $80 million production target that we have for this year.